cocotb/cocotb/documentation/source/install_devel.rst

 Installing the Development Version
 **********************************

-We are assuming here that you have :ref:`installed the prerequisites<install-prerequisites>`.
+The development version of cocotb may have differerent prerequisites from those for the stable version:

+..
+   Likely changes after 1.5:
+   * Python 3.6+
+   * pytest

+* Python 3.5+
+* Python-dev packages
+* GCC 4.8.1+ or Clang 3.3+ and associated development packages
+* GNU Make
+* A Verilog or VHDL simulator, depending on your :term:`RTL` source code

+Please refer to :ref:`install-prerequisites` for details.

-The instructions for installing the development version of cocotb vary depending on your operating system:
+The instructions for installing the development version of cocotb itself vary depending on your operating system:

 .. tabs::